 1. Tell the world.

 Now it’s time to tell the world, or more specifically your target audiences, the story of your firm.
 Implement the plan.
 Track your efforts and their impact.
 Monitor the new business pipeline.
 Then test and adjust.
-The message gets better and the brand gets stronger each time you make results-driven adjustments.
+Each time you make results-driven adjustments, the message gets better and the brand gets stronger.

 Evaluating Your Differentiation Strategy